cea-hpc/pcocc/docs/source/manpages/man1/save.rst

 Save the disk of a VM to a new disk image.

 By default, only the differences between the current state of the VM disk and the image from which it was instantiated are saved in an incremental file to form a new revision of the image.
 When a VM is instantiated it uses the latest revision of the image defined in its template.
 The *-d* option allows to create a new image instead of a new revision of the current image.
-If the destination is in another repository, a full image is created instead of an incremental image.
-The *--full* flag allows to force this behaviour in other cases.
+The *--full* flag allows to make the new image or revision from a standalone layer containing the whole image instead of a succession of incremental layers.
+Making a full image can be useful for performance reasons once the number of layers gets too large.

 .. warning::
     It is recommended to have the *qemu-guest-agent* package installed in the guest (see next section).